How to register for the SAT internationally

 Complete this section, checking the boxes pictured above to avoid any confusion when scheduling a testing location.

 After creating a username and password (be sure to record this for future reference), filling in your address, and listing your parent information, create the account.
-After this - you will be able to choose a registration date.

 Selecting a registration date